GSA/fedramp-automation/README.md

 ## Dependencies

-FedRAMP's work is based on NIST's [OSCAL 1.0.0-RC2 release](https://github.com/usnistgov/OSCAL/releases/tag/v1.0.0-rc2/), and requires an understanding of the core OSCAL syntax, as well as NIST-provided resources to function correctly.
+FedRAMP's work is based on NIST's [OSCAL 1.0.0](https://github.com/usnistgov/OSCAL/releases/tag/v1.0.0), and requires an understanding of the core OSCAL syntax, as well as NIST-provided resources to function correctly.

-**IMPORTANT**: NIST has made minor syntax updates since releasing 1.0.0-milestone3, which are also reflected in these guides.
-The most notable are changes to the POA&M syntax, which renamed `results` to `poam-items` and `finding` to `poam-item`.
+**IMPORTANT**: NIST has made minor syntax updates since releasing `1.0.0-rc2`, which are also reflected in these guides.
+Please review [the NIST OSCAL release notes](https://pages.nist.gov/OSCAL/reference/release-notes/) in addition to guides here for more information about these changes.

 The following NIST resources are available:
 - **NIST's Main OSCAL Site:** [https://pages.nist.gov/OSCAL/](https://pages.nist.gov/OSCAL/)